schmittjoh/serializer/Resources/doc/index.rst

 TODO:

-- the unserialization process is not yet completely implemented (I currently don't need it, but contributations are welcome)
+- the unserialization process is not yet completely implemented (I currently don't need it, but contributions are welcome)

 Installation
 ------------